anjaheine/quartolive_exercise/README.md

 Therefore I created a custom solution using mostly ojs.

 **template_mc1.qmd** mostly uses ojs obersavle input but does not always behave as expected regarding the buttons.
-After hitting the check button the output is updated continuously.
+After hitting the check button the output message is updated continuously.
-The again button does not reset the checkbox fields.
+The again button does not reset the checkbox fields, only prevents the outpt message.

 **template_mc2.qmd** mostly uses traditional html input and an ojs obervable button.
 Features some additional styling and a fully working reset button.